Introduction

 Federal Troops on City Streets: Dangerous Precedent

 The use of active-duty military in domestic policing situations is historically rare and constitutionally sensitive.
 The Posse Comitatus Act of 1878 prohibits the use of the U.S. military in domestic law enforcement without specific Congressional authorization.
-Exceptions exist, for example under the Insurrection Act, but their use is meant to be cautious and limited.
+Exceptions exist, for example, under the Insurrection Act, but their use is meant to be cautious and limited.

 Trump’s decision to bypass California’s civilian leadership is an alarming escalation.
 He activated the National Guard under federal command and called in the Marines.
 The governor of California opposed the militarization of the protests.
 The mayor of Los Angeles also opposed it.
 Yet, the federal orders superseded their authority.
 This is a clear federal override of local democratic governance.

-Is This Authoritarianism or Fascism?
+Is This Fascism?

 Trump’s use of military force against domestic protesters, particularly those opposing his immigration policies, fits troublingly into this pattern.
 Federalizing state forces, criminalizing dissent, and presenting protest as a threat to national security are hallmarks of authoritarian governance.